submission001/anonymoussubmission_automl/multimodal_text_benchmark/README.md

 Link: https://www.kaggle.com/c/google-quest-challenge

+**Task:** (Regression) Given a question and an answer (from the Crowdsource team at Google) as well as additional category features, predict the (subjective) type of the question in relation to the answer.

 ## cloth

 Original data source: Women's E-Commerce Clothing Reviews

 Link: https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews

+**Task:** Predict the score of a customer review of clothing items (sold by an anonymous retailer) based on the review text, and product features like the clothing category.

 ## mercari

 Original data source: Mercari Price Suggestion Challenge (Kaggle prediction competition)

 Link: https://www.kaggle.com/c/mercari-price-suggestion-challenge

+**Task:** (Regression) Predict the price of items sold in the online marketplace of Mercari based on miscellaneous information from the product page like name, description, free shipping, etc.

 ## jc